mateuszmalinowski/Learning-Smooth-Pooling/code/README.md

 By default it is set to 1600.
   * Run MainLargeScalePrepareInput.m script.
   * Set variable original_dictionary_size in Configuration.m;
-original_dictionary_size points out to the size of the original dictionary
-- one before splitting.
+original_dictionary_size points out to the size of the original dictionary - the one before splitting.
   *Set dictionary_size for the size of the batches in Configuration.m.
 For instance dictionary_size = 40.
   * Run TriangleCodingPoolingRegions.m with different parts (argument currentPart